One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Today, Belltown is jam-packed with trendy restaurants, hip coffee houses, cool boutique shops, and fun craft beer joints.
 Art lovers will also be able to spot cool street art and check out several art galleries around the area.

 If you’re hungry, Belltown is a great place to grab a bite to eat for lunch.
-You’ll find plenty of delicious food options within walking distance around Bell Street and 1st Avenue & 2nd Avenue.
-The area is also home to some of Seattle’s most legendary nightlife hotspots, including The Crocodile, a famous rock music venue.
+Plenty of delicious food options await within walking distance around Bell Street and 1st Avenue and 2nd Avenue.
+Besides superb dining options, the area is also home to some of Seattle’s most legendary nightlife hotspots, including The Crocodile, a famous rock music venue.

-For inspired Mexican fare, grab a quick meal at Taqueria Cantina on 1st Avenue.
-Or ditch the rainy Pacific Northwest (briefly!) and soak up the beach vibes at Ohana Belltown while digging into some delicious Hawaiian eats and tropical drinks.
+For inspired Mexican cuisine, grab a quick meal at Taqueria Cantina on 1st Avenue.
+Or ditch the rainy Pacific Northwest (briefly!) and soak up the beach vibes at Ohana Belltown while digging into their menu of delicious Hawaiian eats and tropical drinks.

 Enjoy the views at Olympic Sculpture Park